Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 S.N.
 Name Designation Institute Specialization Email ID

-STRUCTURE OF A SHORT COMMUNICATION
+FORMAT OF A SHORT COMMUNICATION

 1. TITLE PAGE